DHCPv4 Server

 Check the box to enable registration of DHCP client names in DNS using an external DNS server (not on the firewall).

-DDNS Domain
+DDNS Domain:

 The domain name used for registering clients in DNS

-Primary DDNS Address
+Primary DDNS Address:

 The DNS server used for registering clients in DNS

-DNS Domain Key
+DNS Domain Key Name:

-The encryption key used for DNS registration
+The name of the encryption key used for DNS registration

-DNS Domain Key Secret
+DDNS Domain Key Secret:

 The secret for the key used for DNS registration